bejphil/Git-Commit-Hooks/README.md

 Enter the _Super Lint-Hammer_ -- a commit hook that will run `autopep8` on every `*.py` file in the Git repo.
-While this won't fix fundamental problems with a code base, it will make things more compliant with PEP8 standards and usually import `pylint` scores significantly.
+While this won't fix fundamental problems with a code base, it will make things more compliant with PEP8 standards and usually improve `pylint` scores significantly.
 It can allow code to pass automatic review in a pinch, and give you enough time to talk to your pedantic co-workers.